Mini-Mocs, Redford, $44.00

 This clever design is an ideal gift for a proud Michigan native who may be living elsewhere at the moment.
 These unisex hoodies are sure to be conversation starters and a unique way to show off their MI pride.
-They are mid-weight, made from cotton/poly blend fleece, and come in a wide range of colors and sizes.
+They are available in marron and navy, in a wide range of sizes.

 Ready Industries, LLC, Northville, $19.99

 The All Ready Leash is a clever collar and leash combination.
 Because of the unique design, it transforms from a low-profile and fashionable dog collar, to a fully functional leash in just seconds.
 It's a perfect tool for dog owners that need the convenience of a slip collar for training, but want the option of having a non-slip collar as well.
 It comes in small, medium, and large sizes in a wide range of colors.

 Your cat is going to love these extra long, extra durable sticks of joy.
 Each adorable stick is filled with enough super potent cat nip to knock their socks off.
 The exterior wrap is made from high quality designer fabric so they are as durable as they are cute.

 Honor your favorite kitty by adding one of these to your Christmas Tree or gifting it to a cat-lover.
 The opaque art glass colors, paired with black and green eyes, create a unique apperance to this full body feline.
 Each Cat is handmade, including selecting and placing each piece used for the ears and nose.
 If there is also a pooch in the family, this company makes adorable paws ornaments too.